jrmhaig/Bakery/README.md

   single character?
 * If an image is not selected or a disk is not present it shouldn't print 'Completed 0.00%' before printing the error message.
-* Device to use is hardwired to the /dev/sda.
+* Device to use is hardwired to /dev/sda.
+* The 'no SD card' mark is a '_' character, which isn't quite the bottom line.
+  Make a new bitmap for the bottom line to look better with the block.